orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vapp_org_network.md

 Provides a Cloud Avenue routed vAPP Org Network resource.
 This can be used to create, modify, and delete routed vAPP Network.

+!> **Warning on deleting resource:** Deleting a resource require **vApp to be in a powered OFF** state.
+If the vApp is in a powered on state, the resource will power OFF the vApp before deleting the resource and then power it back on.
+On power **ALL** VMs in the vApp will be powered ON, regardless of their previous state.

 ## Example Usage

 ```terraform